The Scholarship Fund

 Thor, CHS 1924, and Kay Krogh English Prize

-Arthur, CHS 1914, and and Genevieve K. Loomis Scholarship
+Arthur, CHS 1914, and Genevieve K. Loomis Scholarship

 Arthur graduated from Central in 1914.
 Due to World War I, Art enlisted in the Navy but completed his Liberal Arts degree following the war.
 He married his college sweetheart Genevieve in 1921 and started the securities investment bank Kirkpatrick-Pettis-Loomis Co. in Omaha in 1933.
 Art’s father died suddenly in 1937 in San Diego.
 On a flight to California to console his mother, his airplane crashed into a mountain north of Los Angeles in the January fog.
 According to his son, “We don’t control the challenges we will face in life; we do control how we handle the challenges.”
 This scholarship was established in 1994.